Ho Chi Minh City: Bus

 Public buses run on many routes and tickets can be purchased on the bus.
-Ho Chi Minh City has a number of coach houses, which house coach buses to and from other areas in Vietnam.
+The city has a number of coach houses, which house coach buses to and from other areas in Vietnam.
+Ho Chi Minh City has five interprovincial coach stations: Mien Dong Coach Station (Binh Thanh), Mien Tay Coach Station (Binh Tan), An Suong Coach Station (Hoc Mon), Nga Tu Ga Coach Station (District 12), and the former Mien Dong Coach Station.
 The largest coach station – in terms of passengers handled – is the Miền Đông Coach Station in the Bình Thạnh District.

 Private transport

 The main means of transport within the city are motorbikes, cars, buses, taxis, and bicycles.
 Motorbikes remain the most common way to move around the city.
-Taxis are plentiful and usually have metres, although it is also common to agree on a price before taking a long trip, for example, from the airport to the city centre.
+Taxis are plentiful and usually have meters, although it is also common to agree on a price before taking a long trip, for example, from the airport to the city centre.

 For short trips, "xe ôm" (literally, "hug vehicle") motorcycle taxis are available throughout the city, usually congregating at a major intersection.
 You can also book motorcycle and car taxis through ride-hailing apps like Grab and GoJek.
 A popular activity for tourists is a tour of the city on cyclos, which allow for longer trips at a more relaxed pace.
 For the last few years, cars have become more popular.
 There are approximately 340,000 cars and 3.5 million motorcycles in the city, which is almost double compared with Hanoi.
 The growing number of cars tend to cause gridlock and contribute to air pollution.
 The government has called out motorcycles as the reason for the congestion and has developed plans to reduce the number of motorcycles and to improve public transport.

 Expressway

-Ho Chi Minh City has two expressways making up the North-South Expressway system, connecting the city with other provinces.
-The first expressway is Ho Chi Minh City - Trung Lương Expressway, opened in 2010, connecting Ho Chi Minh City with Tiền Giang and the Mekong Delta.
-The second one is Ho Chi Minh City - Long Thành - Dầu Giây Expressway, opened in 2015, connecting the city with Đồng Nai, Bà Rịa–Vũng Tàu and the Southeast of Vietnam.
-The Ho Chi Minh City - Long Khánh Expressway is under planning and will be constructed in the near future.
+The city has two expressways making up the North-South Expressway system, connecting the city with other provinces.
+The first expressway is Ho Chi Minh City – Trung Lương Expressway, opened in 2010, connecting Ho Chi Minh City with Tiền Giang and the Mekong Delta.

+The second one is Ho Chi Minh City – Long Thành – Dầu Giây Expressway, opened in 2015, connecting the city with Đồng Nai, Bà Rịa–Vũng Tàu and the Southeast of Vietnam.
+The Ho Chi Minh City – Long Khánh Expressway is under planning and will be constructed in the near future.